Menu

 The department's curriculum unites historical and theoretical perspectives in literary study with sustained practice in creative and analytical writing.
 It encourages critical and creative thought, fosters research and communication skills, and develops a student's ability to negotiate diverse perspectives and points of view.

 The English major undergraduate program--one of the largest in the College--offers two concentrations, Literary Studies and Creative Writing, as well as two minor programs, English Literature and Creative Writing.
-Junior English majors interested in graduate study may apply to the combined bachelor's/master's programs in English Literature and Publishing or Writing and Publishing, and those interested in teaching high school English may apply to the TEACH Program, a combined bachelor's/master's program developed and taught with faculty in the College of Education.
+Junior English majors, along with creative writing minors from any field, who are interested in graduate study may apply to the combined bachelor's/master's program in Writing and Publishing.
+Those English majors interested in teaching high school English may apply to the TEACH Program, a combined bachelor's/master's program developed and taught with faculty in the College of Education.

 Internships